 Renowned Brazilian theater actress and producer known for her eponymous theater house in São Paulo, where she brought many classic (and then-controversial) plays to a Brazilian audience

 60. Joe Franklin

 Joe Franklin was born on March 9, 1926 in Bronx, New York City, New York, USA as Joseph Fortgang.
-He was an actor, known for Ghostbusters (1984), The Mercy Man (2009) and Broadway Danny Rose (1984).
+He was an actor, known for Ghostbusters (1984), Broadway Danny Rose (1984) and The Mercy Man (2009).
 He was married to Lois Meridan.
 He died on January 24, 2015 in Manhattan, New York City.

 Radio and TV host who pioneered the modern TV talk show format with 'The Joe Franklin Show,' which aired from 1950 to 1993, earning him the Guinness World Record for Longest Running Continuous On-Air TV Talk Show Host; affectionately known as “The Wizard of Was” and “The King of Nostalgia” for his encyclopedic knowledge of old-time show business; gave emerging talents such as Liza Minnelli and Dustin Hoffman their first talk-show experience; a TV legend if there ever was one

 61. Demis Roussos

 Demis Roussos was born on June 15, 1946 in Alexandria, Egypt as Artemios Ventouris Roussos.
 He was married to Marie, Dominique and Monique.
 He died on January 25, 2015 in Athens, Greece.